Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - (new EventEmitter()).emit(change); <<<<----Correct
 - new EventEmitter(change);

 Q19.
-Which of th following objects is a stream
+Which of the following objects is a stream
 - process.uptime
 - process.stdout
 - process
 - Buffer <<<<-----Correct

 Q20.
-Whichmodule variable holds the resolved aboslue path of the current module file?
+Which module variable holds the resolved aboslute path of the current module file?
 - __pathname
 - __location
 - __flder